gummikana/NoMoreMoney/rules.md

 Note that the total amount paid back to the lender does not have to be equal to the amount received by the borrower as long as both players agree on the amount.

+Also loans acquired this round don't have to be paid back until the next round.

 Once an agreement is reached, the Banker pays 10% of the money to be loaned from their hidden personal coin supply to the printing press.
 Then the borrowing player takes the full amount of the loan from the printing press and gets the loan card, placing it in front of them.
 The following pieces are placed on the loan card:

 1.